 Teamwork

-Remember to list both technical and interpersonal skills so that employers can get a well-rounded picture of who you are as an employee, and a data scientist.
+Remember to list both technical and interpersonal skills so that employers can get a well-rounded picture of who you are as an employee and a data scientist.

 If you want to really stand out to employees, consider enrolling in a data scientist certification that can be added to your resume.
 Certifications show employers that you are hard-working and serious about what you want to do in your career.

-Also, consider courses offered on Coursera like Machine Learning and Python for Everybody.
+Consider courses offered on Coursera like Machine Learning and Python for Everybody.
 These are both in-demand skills for any computer scientist and can give you an edge over the competition on your resume.

 On your resume, take a few sentences from this pitch to communicate why you are the right person for the job over others.
 Describe what makes you unique in the field of data science.
 Highlight those skills and accomplishments that are most relevant to the position for which you’re applying.
 What makes you the best candidate for this position?